November 15, 2015:

 Now think of this labor as analogous to building poems or other narratives from existing blocks of text.
 Instead of a bowl of tiles you have a collection of fragments, whether sentences or phrases or other blocks.
 You pull these fragments from your collection and assemble them appropriately.

 These pieces explore this concept, using multiple strategies for selection of source texts and assembly of the final work.
-Some of them do in fact source from Molly’s soliloquy, while others use Ulysses as a whole.
+Some do in fact source from Molly’s soliloquy, while others use Ulysses as a whole.
 Some draw from a collection of phrases chosen for their sound, or their imagery, and so on.
 None are random, in Burroughs’ sense.
 Most of the final works are pure music.

 To my ear the results are akin but not identical to certain of the AI-generated dreams in TriadCity.
 TC dreams are another subset of the larger universe of possibility.